shkyler/gmit-pands-project/README.md

 1. Include supporting tables and graphics as you deem necessary.
 1. Keep a list of references you used in completing the project.

-This README file has served as documentation for the project, and it can be seen that the projective objectives have been met.
+This README file has served as documentation for the project, and it can be seen that the project objectives have been met.
 The project started with some internet research into the iris data set to discover where it came from, who collected it, where it is useful and why it is so popular in the teaching of data science.
 The data set was downloaded and a python program called irisanalyser.py was written to analyse of the data.
 The data set was analysed in accordance with the original pupose of the data (i.e. to classify iris flowers based on their physical characteristics).
 It was determined based on my analysis of the data (in conjuntion with some data from the UCI) that the petal dimensions are more important than the sepal dimensions when classifying iris flowers.
-It was shown that cluster analysis cannot be used to classify iris flowers, and it was shown that LDA is a method that could be used to take the data from this data set and use it to determine a classification set that could be used for other data sets.
-The graphical functiond from the irisanalyser.py program were very useful in illustrating these points.
+It was shown that cluster analysis cannot be used to classify iris flowers, and it was shown that LDA is a method that could be used to take the data from this data set and use it to determine a classification system that could be used for other data sets.
+The graphical functions from the irisanalyser.py program were very useful in illustrating these points.

 A full list of references was maintained throughout the project and this can be found at the end of this README file.